TomCrypto/Ordo/README.md

  - fixed a small memory leak
  - correctly rewrote functions which take no parameters as `(void)`
  - dedicated memory manager is now thread-safe, using `pthreads` for Linux/BSD and critical sections for Windows
  - as a consequence of the above bullet point, Ordo now depends on `pthreads` for Linux/BSD compilation.
-Note the makefile will still link to `pthread` even under Windows, so one should remove that manually as needed
+Use `make nopthread=1` under Windows.
  - finally put the problem of OpenBSD's `sys/endian.h` header to rest: nowhere is it said one needs to include `sys/types.h` before!
 Yay for self-contained headers (and bad error messages)

 Feature Map